quux00/mybatis-koans/README.md

 **[Step 8](#runMainKoans):**  Run the koan you are working on to see if it passes the tests

-**Step 9:**  If you are having trouble completing the koan, research your options online, using the [MyBatis User Guide](http://www.mybatis.org/core/), or */as a last resort/* take a peek at the completed koan we provide.
-Try not to have to do the latter until you have finished your koan successfully to see if you came up with a different solution.
+**Step 9:**  If you are having trouble completing the koan, research your options online, using the [MyBatis User Guide](http://www.mybatis.org/core/), or *as a last resort* take a peek at the completed koan we provide.
+Ideally you will look at the completed koan only after yours is done to see if you came up with a different solution.

 **Step 10:**  Repeat Steps 8 and 9 until all the koans are finished.